• Skip to primary navigation

 How to freeze:

-Freeze cooked casserole in an airtight freezer safe container, or use my favorite 2-Cup Souper Cubes Trays (affiliate link!) to freeze individual portions.
+Freeze cooked casserole in an airtight freezer safe container, or use my favorite 2-Cup Souper Cubes Trays to freeze individual portions.
 Best enjoyed within 3-4 months.
 Texture of the veggies may change slightly after thawing but it is perfectly safe to eat.

 How to reheat: